 - Back of the head and posterior surface of the upper 1 fourth of the shaft of the fibula.

-- Soleal line and middle one third of the medial border of the tibia.
+- Soleal line and middle 1/3rd of the medial border of the tibia.

 - Tendinous arch between the tibia and fibula.

 The muscle fibres slope downward to create a gigantic abdomen, which provides rise to a tendon.
-The tendon of soleus fuses with that of gastrocnemius to create tendocalcaneus, that is added into the middle one third of the posterior surface of calcaneum.
+The tendon of soleus fuses with that of gastrocnemius to create tendocalcaneus, that is added into the middle 1/3rd of the posterior surface of calcaneum.

-It’s provided by 2 branches of the tibial nerve:
+It’s supplied by 2 branches of the tibial nerve:

-- The first branch provides the muscle in the popliteal fossa from its superficial surface.
+- The first branch supplies the muscle in the popliteal fossa from its superficial surface.

-- The 2nd branch provides the muscle in the posterior compartment of the leg from its deep surface.
+- The 2nd branch supplies the muscle in the posterior compartment of the leg from its deep surface.

 - It’s a plantar flexor of the foot in the ankle and steadies the leg on the foot during standing.
 It’s regarded as the “workhorse” of the plantar flexion.